Kate Lawler: Big Brother UK

 In 2002, Lawler entered the third series of Big Brother UK.
 The series lasted 64 days in total, during her time in the Big Brother house she received two warnings out of a possible three for breaking the rules, any housemates who received three strikes would be ejected from the Big Brother house.
 Her first strike was for discussing nominations with fellow housemate Alison Hammond.
 Her second strike was for communicating with the outside world for sending a birthday message to her twin sisters.
 The finale episode of the series was watched in 10.1 million households.
 Lawler won the series, making her the first woman to win the UK version of Big Brother.

 In 2008, Lawler returned to Big Brother, as a hijacker for a day in the spin-off series Big Brother Celebrity Hijack.

 Since ITV's relaunch of Big Brother in 2023, Lawler has been a regular panelist on after show, Big Brother: Late & Live.

 Television career

 In February 2003, Lawler began co-presenting Channel 4 breakfast show, RI:SE until its cancellation in December of that year.
 In 2006, she began presenting Playdate, a late-night dating show on ITV2.
 In 2019, she became the competition host for Loose Women.

 In 2005, she was a contestant on ITV reality series; Celebrity Wrestling under the ring name "The Brawler", she helped her team, The Warriors, win the tag team championship.
 She was eliminated in the semi-finals of the individual competitions by model Leilani Dowding.
 In 2006, Lawler entered Love Island series 2, as a late entrant, she was dumped from the villa a week before the final.

 Lawler began appearing on multiple different television shows including; Brainiac: Science Abuse, Rob Brydon's Annually Retentive, Celebrity Hole in the Wall, Celebrity Total Wipeout, Celebrity Coach Trip, Pointless Celebrities and The Weakest Link.

+In August 2026, Lawler was announced to be co-presenting Big Brother: The Group Chat alongside GK Barry, a new vodcast accompanying Big Brother on ITV2.